-Ind 50.24 Appeals.
-Any person affected by any local order which is in conflict with a rule of the department may petition the department for a hearing on the ground that the local order is unreasonable and/or in conflict with the rule of the department.
+ILHR 50.24 Appeals.
+Any person affected by any local order which is in conflict with a rule of the department may petition the department for a hearing on the grounds that the local order is surreasonable and in conflict with the rule of the department.
+The department shall review and make Register, April, 1985, No. 852 a determination on an appeal of a local ordinance within 60 business days of receipt of a verified petition submitted with all forms, fees, plans and documents required to complete the review.

-Note: Section 101.01 (1) (g), Stata, defines "local order" as any ordinance, order, rule or determination of any common council, board of aldermen, board of trustees or the village board, of any village or city, or the board of health of any municipality, or an order or direction of any official of such municipality, upon any matter over which the depertment has jurisdiction.
+Note; Section 101.01 (1) (g), Stats., defines "local order" as any ordinance, order, rule or determination of any common council, board of aldermen, board of trustees or the village board, of any village or city, or the board of health of any municipality, or an order or direction of any official of such municipality, upon any matter over which the department has jurisdiction.